Alejogb1/job-board/blog-data/how-can-a-sequence-to-sequence-model-be-used-to-detect-words.md

 id: "how-can-a-sequence-to-sequence-model-be-used-to-detect-words"
 ---

-, let’s tackle this.
 I’ve actually worked on a project a few years back involving noisy sensor data that demanded similar sequence handling, so the word detection problem using sequence-to-sequence models feels quite familiar.
 It's not as straightforward as, say, a simple classification task, but the power of these models really shines when dealing with variable-length sequences, which is exactly what words are.

 Essentially, the core idea revolves around transforming an input sequence – in our case, a sequence of some representation of speech or text (phonemes, characters, etc.) – into an output sequence that indicates word boundaries.
 This is not about just recognizing individual words, although it certainly implies it, but rather identifying _where_ words start and end in a continuous stream of data.
 This can take the form of adding flags, or transforming the representation to indicate the boundaries.